samuelgxu/star-wars/README.md

-# Sample Snack app

-Welcome to Expo!

-Open the `App.js` file to start writing some code.
-You can preview the changes directly on your phone or tablet by clicking the **Run** button or use the simulator by clicking **Tap to Play**.
-When you're done, click **Save** and share the link!

-When you're ready to see everything that Expo provides (or if you want to use your own editor) you can **Export** your project and use it with [expo-cli](https://docs.expo.io/versions/latest/introduction/installation.html).

-Projects created in Snack are publicly available, so you can easily share the link to this project via link, or embed it on a web page with the **Embed** button.

-If you're having problems, you can tweet to us [@expo](https://twitter.com/expo) or ask in our [forums](https://forums.expo.io).
+# Star Wars App

+This was a short project I did to learn the basics of React Native.
+The app fetches data from the Star Wars API (https://swapi.co).

+The app was originally written in Expo - Snack.
 Snack is Open Source.
 You can find the code on the [GitHub repo](https://github.com/expo/snack-web).

+###  Preview of the App
 <img width="266" alt="preview" src="https://user-images.githubusercontent.com/31573030/50502617-92c36b80-0a9b-11e9-8c61-ad3bbf970687.png">